sandstorm/UserManagement/README.md

 # Extending the package

-## Changing templates
+## Changing / overriding templates
-The default templates are written with Foundation for Sites 6 in mind and will look OK if you are using that.
-Still, changing templates is easily possible:
-...Views.yaml
+TODO: Document this

 ## Overriding e-mail templates
+TODO: Document this (together with config optns)

+## Changing properties in the registration flow
+TODO: document this (will work via RegistrationFlow.attributes and custom implementation of UserCreationServiceInterface).

 # Known issues / TODOS

+Feel free to submit issues/PRs :)

 * The configuration options aren't documented yet.
 * The standalone version does not provide a mechanism to create users via the CLI yet.
   It's also not possible to configure which roles newly registered users get yet.
+  Furthermore, a Forwarding Service for the standalone case is missing.
 * We haven't described all features in detail yet.
+* The extension options are not documented yet.
+* I18N.

 # FAQ